 However, going by the Fair Credit Reporting Act (FCRA), CRAs cannot show any non-criminal convictions older than seven years (unless the job pays more than $75,000 per annum) and have to obtain the subject’s consent before performing a background check.
 Most will also require a fee from the employer.11,12

-Court records are public in Delaware, and Delaware Courts maintain both civil and criminal case information.13 In Delaware, the Judiciary consists of:
+Court records are public in Delaware, and the State Courts maintain both civil and criminal case information.13 In Delaware, the Judiciary consists of:

-• The Court of Common Pleas – handles cases where the amount is less than $75,000 and all misdemeanors except drug and traffic offenses.
+- Court of Common Pleas – Handles cases where the amount is less than $75,000 and all misdemeanors except drug and traffic offenses.

 All citizens can access civil court case information from the Superior Court, Court of Common Pleas, and Justice of the Peace Court.
 This excludes sealed court records and juvenile cases, where only the minor can obtain data, criminal justice or government agencies with authority, certain employers mandated to get court and criminal history by law, and the juvenile’s attorney.